jakushin/people_counter/airplay_project_plan.md

    - Manages FFmpeg processes.

 4. **Web Frontend (UI):**
-   - A React or Svelte single-page app.
+   - React single-page application (React is preferred for this project).
    - Displays the live stream.
    - Provides controls for recording and browsing past recordings.